Jóannes Eidesgaard: Life and political career

 After the 2008 elections, he led a centre-left separatist government consisting of his Social Democratic Party, the pro-independence Republic and the Centre Party.

-In September the coalition burst, and a new coalition between Unionist Party, the People’s Party and the Social Democratic Party was re-established on 24 September.
-As a result of the ongoing debates about who should be the new Prime Minister, Jóannes Eidesgaard decided to step down as Prime Minister to allow Kaj Leo Johannesen of the Unionist Party to assume that office as a compromise.
+In September the coalition collapsed, and a new coalition between Unionist Party, the People’s Party and the Social Democratic Party was re-established on 24 September.
+As a result of the ongoing debates about who should be the new prime minister, Jóannes Eidesgaard decided to step down as prime minister to allow Kaj Leo Johannesen of the Unionist Party to assume that office as a compromise.
 Kaj Leo Johannesen assumed the office on 26 September.

 On 30 September 2008 shortly after making the 2009 Faroese budget public, Jóannes Eidesgaard was admitted to hospital after feeling chest pains.
 He recovered and continued his political work, but in 2011 he ended his political career.